-© 2013 The College Board.
-College Board, Advanced Placement Program, AP, SAT and the acorn logo are registered trademarks of the College Board.
-All other products and services may be trademarks of their respective owners.
+© 2018 The College Board.
+College Board, Advanced Placement Program, AP, AP Central, and the acorn logo are registered trademarks of the College Board.
 Visit the College Board on the Web: www.collegeboard.org.

-AP Central is the official online home for the AP Program: apcentral.collegeboard.org.
+AP Central is the official online home for the AP Program: apcentral.collegeboard.org